90zlaya/shell-scripts/src/README.md

 bash php-extensions.sh 7.3
 ```

+## SSH Connect

+* File: ssh-connect.sh
-* ssh-connect.sh: Connect to the server via SSH connection
+* Description: Connect to the server via SSH connection

-You would have to update this script and set server user, host name and port number before running it.
+You would have to update this script and set `USER`, `HOST` and `PORT` before running it.

 ```bash
 # Connect to the server via SSH